clementeluangaspar/dePCR_drdorman/README.md

 workflow/03_data_thinning.Rmd
 ```

 This file applies data thinning to the count matrix.
-We split the observed counts into conditionally related components that can support model fitting, validation, and/or selective inference strategies.
+It splits the observed counts into conditionally related components that can support model fitting, validation, and/or selective inference strategies.

 Main steps: